elonafoobar/elonafoobar/docs/readme.md

 First we need to check if we're traveling in the overworld, where setting tiles on the map wouldn't make sense.

 ```
-      local grid = Store.grid
+      local grid = Store.map_local.grid
       if grid == nil then
-         Store.grid = create_life_grid()
+         Store.map_local.grid = create_life_grid()
-         grid = Store.grid
+         grid = Store.map_local.grid
       end
 ```

+The table `Store` is for keeping any data we need inside our script.
+- `Store.map_local` holds data that is only relevant to the current map.
+When the map is changed, it is cleared.
+- `Store.global` holds data that persists throughout the entire game session.

-The table `Store` is for keeping any global data we need inside our script.
-In this case, we store the state of our life grid.
-This state will be preserved between subsequent calls to `run_life`.
+In this case, we store the state of our life grid in `map_local`.
+This state will be preserved between subsequent calls to `run_life` and will be cleaned up when the map is exited.
 We also check if the store doesn't have our grid and create it if so.

 ```
       for y = 1, Map.width() do